-This program contributes to the development of professionals capable of carrying out school-wide interventions to improve the quality of life of those seeking help.
+This school psychology masters program contributes to the development of professionals capable of carrying out school-wide interventions to improve the quality of life of those seeking help.
 It also prepares future school psychologists in the management of children and adolescents who are going through social, academic, and emotional problems.
-In addition, our students participate in a 1,200-hour internship in real school settings.
-They will work directly with school personnel and students between preschool age and 21 years of age, focusing on the areas of prevention, education, collaboration, evaluation, intervention, research, planning, and consultation.
+In addition, students pursuing a masters in school psychology take part in a 1,200-hour internship in real school settings, working directly with school personnel and students from preschool to 21 years of age, focusing on the areas of prevention, education, collaboration, evaluation, intervention, research, planning and consultation.

 2 years and 1 semester

-- Upon completion of their degree, our graduate students can apply for the Puerto Rico Psychology Licensing Board Exam.
+- Upon completion of their masters in school psychology degree, our graduate students can apply for the Puerto Rico Psychology Licensing Board Exam.
 Upon approval, they can become licensed school psychologists.
 Graduate students are also encouraged to take other exams, such as the PRAXIS Exam (the United States licensing exam).

 - Students completing the master’s program will graduate with the necessary skills to work as school psychologists in public and private schools, independent practice, hospitals, state departments of education, and other educational centers.